Commitment discounts are complex and require large investments of time and money. Automation can unlock those savings with minimal effort or risk.

 - Accurately forecasting your compute needs for the next one or three years

 - Managing your usage for the duration of the commitment to ensure that you are hitting your targets

 These hurdles can be particularly difficult for digital-native businesses that are still young and scaling up their cloud-based systems and applications, as they not only lack either the resources or the runway to take on the risk and management challenge of investing in a commitment portfolio, but they also have little idea as to what their needs will be in three months, let alone three years.
 These challenges can also create headaches for larger companies with infrastructure and commitment needs distributed across multiple teams that might struggle with managing the cost of all of them.

 Depending on how your organization operates, a single team might be responsible for public cloud infrastructure forecasting, or the responsibility may be shared across several different teams based on their own specific projects and needs.

 However it’s structured, committing to a set level of compute usage over a long period of time carries significant risk: If you overprovision your commitment, you risk wasting money on unused compute instances; if you underprovision, you risk paying premium prices for on-demand instances.

-You can also get larger discounts from the public cloud providers like AWS and GCP by being more precise with your compute commitments, such as identifying specific machine types or regions that you are willing to commit to.
+You can also get larger discounts from the cloud providers by being more precise with your compute commitments, such as identifying specific machine types or regions that you are willing to commit to.
 However, it’s also very important to keep flexibility in mind when purchasing commitments.
 Public cloud environments innovate at a rapid pace, so as your software or business model changes, you may need to reconfigure your environment.
 If that happens and you haven’t purchased a commitment that offers that type of flexibility, you could be forced to eat that cost.

 Before we look at the types of commitments you can purchase and the varying levels of flexibility they offer, let’s first consider what should be top of mind when forecasting your compute needs: